Online Presentations and Discussions | PCOM Diversity Programs

 Experiences of Asian Americans During the Pandemic

-Xinyu (Eric) Wang, PhD, Associate Professor of Pharmaceutical Sciences and Anne Belocura, MS/Biomed ‘20, discussed prejudice and hate crimes against Asian Americans.
+Xinyu (Eric) Wang, PhD, Professor of Neuroscience, Physiology, and Pharmacology and Anne Belocura, MS/Biomed ‘20, discussed prejudice and hate crimes against Asian Americans.

 COVID-19 and Domestic Violence